Naruto Complete Watch Order

 How to watch Naruto

-Watch the original Naruto first, then continue into Naruto Shippuden.
-The full route is Episodes 1-220 for Naruto followed by Episodes 221-720 for Shippuden.
-This preserves the emotional setup for Team 7, Jiraiya, Itachi, Pain, and the Fourth Shinobi World War.
+Start with the original Naruto, then continue into Naruto Shippuden.
+This keeps the emotional setup for Team 7, Sasuke, Jiraiya, Itachi, Pain, and the war arc intact instead of treating Shippuden like a standalone sequel.

-Most Naruto movies are optional side stories.
-The Last: Naruto the Movie is the key exception and should be watched after Episode 471 because it bridges the post-war timeline.
+Most Naruto movies are optional, but The Last: Naruto the Movie matters because it fits the canon timeline and should be watched after episode 471.
 Boruto: Naruto the Movie belongs later, near the end of Shippuden.

 Complete route